belka-ew/tanya/README.md

 * dmd 2.073.0
 * dmd 2.072.2
 * dmd 2.071.2
+* dmd 2.070.2

 ### Current status

-The library is currently under development, but some parts of it can already be used.
+The library is currently under development, but the API is becoming gradually stable.

-`network` and `async` exist for quite some time and are better tested than other components.

-`container`s were newly reworked and the API won't change significantly, but will be only extended.
-The same is true for the `memory` package.
+`container`s are being extended to support ranges.
+Also following modules are coming soon:
+* UTF-8 string.
+* Hash table.

-`math` package contains an arbitrary precision integer implementation that has a stable API (that mostly consists of operator overloads), but still needs testing and work on its performance.
+`math` package contains an arbitrary precision integer implementation that needs more test cases, better performance and some additional features (constructing from a string and an ubyte array, and converting it back).

-I'm currently mostly working on `crypto` that is not a complete cryptographic suite, but contains (will contain) algorithm implementations required by TLS.

 ### Further characteristics